 Rob Gronkowski doesn’t spend his NFL Sundays on the gridiron anymore, but he’s still in league circles.
-The future Hall of Fame tight end has acclimated to a FOX Sports studio role since retiring in 2022.
-In that time, he has gotten close to four-time Super Bowl champion Terry Bradshaw.
+The future Hall of Fame tight end is flourishing in his FOX Sports studio role since retiring in 2022.
+And he has particularly gotten close to four-time Super Bowl champion Terry Bradshaw while at it.

 Advertisement

 During his Dudes On Dudes podcast with Julian Edelman, Gronk talked about sharing the set with Bradshaw.
-He noted the 76-year-old Hall of Famer brings tremendous energy to the job and has helped him grow as an analyst.
+The 76-year-old Hall of Famer brings tremendous energy to the job, said Gronkowski, adding that Terry has helped him grow as an analyst.

 “Nothing is stopping that guy… whatever gets in his path, he just keeps climbing over it… he’s always ready to go, 24/7.
 I’m 35, and I look at him sometimes throughout the full day at FOX, and I’m getting tired.
 Terry?
 Never getting tired.
 Just always ready to go… always on point… he’s just immaculate.
 And I love learning from him, and I love being under his wing.
 And I love working with him.”

-Bradshaw, like Edelman’s and Gronkowski’s primary quarterback – Tom Brady – wore No. 12 in his playing career.
-He also, at one time, shared Brady’s name well before the legendary New England signal-caller reached the professional ranks.
+Bradshaw, like Edelman and Gronkowski’s primary quarterback — Tom Brady — wore No. 12 in his playing days.
+He was the OG TB12, having been addressed with the monicker now synonymous with Brady.
+Of course, this was much before the legendary New England signal-caller reached the professional ranks.

-According to Edelman, one of those moments came ahead of Bradshaw’s final professional season.
-Bradshaw played through “torn muscles and tendons in his passing elbow” the year prior (1982) and needed surgery to repair them.
-To keep the press from finding out, hospital staff checked him in as “Thomas Brady.”
+According to Edelman, one of the moments when Bradshaw needed to be anonymous came ahead of his final professional season.
+He had played through “torn muscles and tendons in his passing elbow” the year prior (1982) and needed surgery to repair them.
+To keep the press from finding out, hospital staff checked him in as “Thomas Brady”.

 On this date in 1983, the winningest quarterback in Super Bowl history checked into a Louisiana hospital using an assumed name. pic.twitter.com/Yr3ujc0fHC